It’s so difficult to lose a member of your camp community or to console a member who has lost someone close to them.

 The song the first counsellor was about to sing was Cats in the Cradle – all about a dad not making enough time for his son, then his son growing up and not making enough time for him.
 And the song the ACD scribbled off the page was One Tin Solider – singin’ bout Heaven and trumpets blowing – I don’t think so!

-Even will all our preparation, we still made mistakes, because you can’t think of everything, and those songs were just sung so regularly that no one thought twice about including them.
+Even with all our preparation, we still made mistakes, because you can’t think of everything, and those songs were just sung so regularly that no one thought twice about including them.

 TIPS FOR SUPPORTING CAMPERS WHO HAVE LOST SOMEONE RECENTLY